giuseppepirro/com-deception/README.md

 We  have implemented two community deception algorithms.
 The first based on Modularity and the second one based on the novel notion of Community Safeness.

-We provide instructiona about how to replicate experiments reported in the paper under review at PKDD2016.
+We provide instructions about how to replicate experiments reported in the paper under review at PKDD2016.

+* Describe Datasets
+* Describe Source Files
+* Put instruction about how to replicate experiments in the paper